Landscape No. 1

 Jonatan Habib Engqvist about Nordic Panoramas, Landscape No. 1, in his text Impossible Possession, written in connection to an exhibition and a screening at Slakthusateljéerna and Iaspis – The Swedish Arts Grants Committee’s International Programme for Visual Artists in Stockholm, August 2015.

-With support from Iaspis – The Swedish Arts Grants Committee’s International Programme for Visual Artists, Malin Pettersson Öberg / Slakthusateljéerna (Sweden), Air d’Islande (Paris) and Skaftfell Center for Visual Art (Iceland).
-Selected by Filmform Distribution Archive.
+With support from: Iaspis – The Swedish Arts Grants Committee’s International Programme for Visual Artists, Malin Pettersson Öberg / Slakthusateljéerna (Sweden), Air d’Islande (Paris) and Skaftfell Center for Visual Art (Iceland).
+Distribution: Filmform – The Art Film & Video Archive.